Sinus therapy

 • pregnancy

 A referral is required for the procedure.
-It can be issued by a physiotherapy specialist or doctor.
+This can be issued by a physiotherapist or physician.